Tickets

 Region IV lies between the current basilica and the ruins of Constantine's basilica.
 This region developed after Emperor Constantine built his basilica, leading to the destruction of the pagan necropolis above the catacomb.
 Interestingly, many plates with inscriptions from the pagan cemetery were used to build the steps accessing the fourth region, thereby preserving them to this day.
 This region holds the oldest dated inscription in the entire catacomb - an epitaph from 314 AD dedicated to a man named Sisinnius.

-History of Catacomb of Saint Agnes
+Timeline of the Catacombs of Saint Agnes

 Book Roman Catacombs Tours